4 DAYS FROM $599

 Immerse yourself in the Alsatian Wine Route on a full-day tour

-Listen to an informative lecture on the European Union this morning, before enjoying a full-day Alsatian Wine Route tour, with a visit to Colmar and the famous Unterlinden Museum.
-In Riquewihr, known for its Riesling wines, enjoy a walking tour and money to enjoy lunch during your free time exploring the city.
+Enjoy a full-day Alsatian Wine Route tour, with a visit to Colmar and the famous Unterlinden Museum.
+You'll have free time in Colmar with money to enjoy lunch during your independent explorations of the city.
+Cultural Connection: Hear an informative lecture on the European Union.
 Tonight will be the Captain’s Farewell Cocktail Party and Dinner with entertainment.

 Set off on a half-day tour of Basel